digitallinguistics/digitallinguistics.io/README.md

 # digitallinguistics.io

-This repository contains the source code for the Digital Linguistics (DLx) website.
+This repository contains the code for the Digital Linguistics (DLx) website.